slerman12/Help-me/Philosophy/Velocity-Addition-Formula.md

 Such applications of Einstein's theory can't be valid at the same time as Einstein's first postulate.
 The object in motion must be defined to travel at exactly the speed of light: $\frac{\partial x}{\partial t} = \frac{\partial x'}{\partial t'} = c$ by implication of Einstein's first postulate.
 Einstein's first postulate is necessary to his derivation of the Lorentz transformation, and the latter is necessary to the derivation of the velocity-addition formula.

-> Einstein assumed $x$ and $x'$ to be the spatial coordinate points (for reference frames $K$ and $K'$ respectively) of a single light beam, *in vacuo* —  or, more specifically, of some object traveling at speed $c$, independent to reference frame — in the first postulate.
+> Einstein assumed $x$ and $x'$ to be the spatial coordinate points (for reference frames $K$ and $K'$ respectively) of a single light beam, *in vacuo* —  or, more specifically, of some object traveling at speed $c$ independent to reference frame — in the first postulate.
 There is no circumventing that, despite the ubiquitous misunderstanding.
 Below, the misunderstanding is emphasized via this postulate's implication to the velocity-addition formula.

 ## Velocity-addition formula